pieofcode1/pdf-chat/readme.md

 ## Install the packages

-Install the packages required for building the app.
-This includes the user interface components and the LLMs we will be working with.
+Install the packages required for building the app from requirements.txt file.

-`pip install streamlit pypdf2 langchain python-dotenv faiss-cpu openai huggingface_hub tiktoken`

-This is the command to install packages from requirements.txt file

 `pip install -r .\requirements.txt`